Table of contents

 James Wells, PhD, chair of the UCSF School of Pharmacy's Department of Pharmaceutical Chemistry, has been named the 2010 recipient of the American Society for Biochemistry and Molecular Biology (ASBMB) Merck Award for his pioneering studies in the field of protein engineering.
 The award has been given since 1981 and recognizes outstanding contributions to research in biochemistry and molecular biology.

-Ken Dill, PhD, an internationally recognized expert on protein folding and UCSF School of Pharmacy associate dean for research, has been named recipient of the 53rd UCSF Academic Senate Research Lectureship for his distinguished contributions to science.
+Ken Dill, PhD, an internationally recognized expert on protein folding and UCSF School of Pharmacy associate dean of research, has been named recipient of the 53rd UCSF Academic Senate Research Lectureship for his distinguished contributions to science.
 Dill's work solved the longtime mystery of the physical mechanism by which proteins adopt their native structures.

 UCSF School of Pharmacy Dean Mary Anne Koda-Kimble, PharmD, will receive the 2010 Remington Honor Medal from the American Pharmacists Association (APhA) on March 13, 2010, at APhA’s annual meeting in Washington, DC.
 The medal is the profession’s highest honor.

 UCSF's Small Molecule Discovery Center (SMDC) announced on February 18, 2010 that it has signed its first major industry partnership agreement since the SMDC was founded in 2005.
 The agreement is with Genentech, Inc. to discover and develop drug candidates for neurodegenerative diseases.
 Genentech will provide funding and its research acumen in neuroscience and will collaborate with UCSF to identify small molecules.